Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: CMPL Audit Framework

 \subsection{Auditor $\auditor$}

-The goal of the auditor is to monitor the conversation and detect when the adversary has successfully extracted the secret $\tau$ from the agent.
-The auditor is a separate LLM that is not involved in the conversation but observes the dialogue history $H_t$ and the true value of $\tau$.
+To detect leakages this paper defines an \textbf{auditor} $\auditor$, implemented as is a separate LLM that has access to the true value of $\tau$ and is not involved in the conversation but observes the dialogue history $H_t$ after every turn and produces the leakage indicator $z_t \!=\!
+D(H_t,\tau)\in\{0,1\},$ defined as,